openedx/edx-documentation/en_us/install_operations/source/platform_releases/ficus.rst

 Open edX Ficus Release
 ######################

-This section describes how to install the Open edX Ficus release.
+This section describes the Open edX Ficus release.
+Note that edX no longer supports the Ficus relesae.

 .. contents::
  :local: